realA10001986/Remote/README.md

 If this option is checked, the Remote takes over Fake-Power control from the TCD when booting.
 If the TCD is powered-up after the Remote, it will recognize the Remote's state and stay silent and dark until the Remote is fake-powered up.

-If this option is unchecked, you need to hold O.O to gain Fake-Power control on the TCD, as described [here](#controlling-tcd-fake-power).
+If this option is unchecked, you need to hold _O.O_ to gain Fake-Power control on the TCD, as described [here](#controlling-tcd-fake-power).

 ##### &#9193; Button to refill Plutonium

-Here you can select a user button/switch which, when activated, sends a "REFILL" command to the [Dash Gauges](https://dg.out-a-ti.me) through the TCD.
+Here you can select a user button/switch which, when activated, sends a ```REFILL``` command to the [Dash Gauges](https://dg.out-a-ti.me) through the TCD.
 This is useful for quickly silencing the Dash Gauges after a Time Travel.

 #### <ins>Other settings</ins>